nicorl/Centroid/README.md

 # Centroid
- Gives an array with (x,y) coords of points and a limit, gather the points arround the area
+ Gives an array with (x,y) coords of points and a limit, points arround the area are gathered.